-- 8. Finally, the Company's identity is further defined by its internal rules, which are grouped around three main principles: environmental and anti-climate-change performance, social commitment and the application of best corporate governance practices.
-These principles have been developed as a framework for all the members of the Company's Group to achieve its purpose and corporate interest, deliver its social dividend, and realise its stated values, with guarantees to each member's defined business, identity and independence. - 9.
-In short, the Company aspires to be an institution that exceeds corporate precepts, that is open and committed to its stakeholders and the communities in which it operates, and that comprehensively delivers its business in accordance with its economic and ESG undertakings.
+- 9. Finally, the Company's identity is further defined by its internal rules, which are grouped around three main principles: it's environmental performance and its reaction to climate change, its social commitment and the application of best corporate governance practices.
+These principles act as a framework for all the members of the Company's Group to achieve its purpose and corporate interest, deliver its social dividend, and realise its stated values, with guarantees to each member's defined business, identity and independence. - 10.
+In short, the Company aspires to identify itself as an institution that exceeds corporate precepts, that is open and committed to its stakeholders and the communities in which it operates, and that comprehensively delivers its business in accordance with its economic and ESG undertakings.